rebryant/pgpbs-artifact/README.txt

-This archive provides a demonstration version of a proof-generating SAT solver based combininig BDDs and pseudo-Boolean reasoning.
+This archive provides a demonstration version of the proof-generating SAT solver PGPBS, combininig Binary Decision Diagrams (BDDs) and pseudo-Boolean reasoning.
 The solver generates proofs in LRAT format.
 A checker for this format is included.

+The archive also includes PGBDD, our earlier BDD-based SAT solver.
+PGPBS's advantages over PGBDD include:
+  * It is fully automated.
+No guidance from the user is required
+  * It requires no special variable ordering.
+To demonstrated this, the benchmark files have been "shuffled", randomly permuting the variables and the clauses.
+  * It runs faster

-The program also generates and tests two classes of benchmarks:
+The archive includes the capability to run two classes of benchmarks:
   * Parity problems: Based on exclusive-or operations
-  * Cardinality problems: Based on constraints among mismatched sets All benchmark problems are unsatisfiable.
+  * Cardinality problems: Based on constraints among mismatched sets

+All benchmark problems are unsatisfiable.
 The task is to generate a proof of unsatisfiability.
+Among all existing proof-generating SAT solvers that we know, only PGPBS (and possibly PGBDD) can generate an unsatisfiability proof for any of these benchmarks within a reasonable amount of effort (less than 5000 seconds and generating a proof with less than 100 million clauses).

 1. System Requirements (Tested with TACAS virtual environment)